sixuanhan/nuggets/IMPLEMENTATION.md

 ## Plan for division of labor

 While all group members are responsible for the entirety of the project, we assign certain tasks for certain group members to prioritize and complete first:
-* Kevin - handleKEY in server.c + visibility algorithm in grid.c
+* Kevin - handleKEY in server.c and visibility algorithm in grid.c
 * James - client.c
-* Selena - grid.c and global variables, main, parsearg, and handleMessage in server.c
+* Selena - grid.c, main, parsearg, and handleMessage in server.c
 * Steven - handlePLAY, handleSPECTATE, and gameOver in server.c, specs and scrum management

 We will be responsible for unit testing our individual modules in order to ensure that they function as intended, but we will conduct integration and system tests together in order to check aggregate performance.
 Even though we are dividing up the code, each group member should be available to help another group member on their code if necessary.